 The following functions of the digital apprenticeship service are already available on GOV.UK to all employers:

-In addition to the functions available to all employers, from May 2017 levy-paying employers will be able to access funding for
+In addition to the functions available to all employers, from May 2017 levy-paying employers have been able to access funding for

 apprenticeships through their digital apprenticeship service account and: